GHeinzelmann/APPFEL.py/README.md

 $AMBERHOME/miniconda/bin/python APPFEL.py -i input.in -s equil

-This command will create an ./equil/ folder, with another folder inside for the particular complex chosen for the calculations.
-In order to run the simulations locally, there is an example bash script called *run-eq.bash* inside the equil/\<complex-name\> folder.
-The users can also create their own PBS script to run the simulations in a queue system such as TORQUE, which will depend on their server particular definitions.
+This command will create an ./equil/1brs/ folder, in which the equilibrium simulations will be performed.
+In order to run the simulations locally, APPFEL provides an example bash script called *run-eq.bash*, which can be edited to match the user's hardware, such as the number of available CPUs.
+One can also create their own PBS script to run the simulations in a queue system such as TORQUE, using their particular server definitions.

+## SMD

+The SMD stage starts from the last state from equilibrium simulations, pulling the ligand from the receptor binding site along the *+z* direction, until the final distance defined by the umbrella sampling windows.
+To run this step, inside the ./APPFEL/ folder type:

+python APPFEL.py -i input.in -s smd

+This command will create an ./smd/1brs/ folder, in which there is also an example bash script called *run-smd.bash*.
+This script can be edited or replaced to match the user's preferences, the same way as with the equilibrium stage above.

+## Free energy windows

+Once the SMD simulation is concluded, APPFEL has all the needed input files to create all the needed simulation windows for the binding free energy calculations.
+In order to create these windows, type inside the ./APPFEL folder:

+python APPFEL.py -i input.in -s fe

+This command will create an ./fe/1brs/ folder, in which all of the free energy windows will be placed, in folders identified by the free energy component letter followed by a number.
+In the present example we will use all of the components, both for the application and removal of restraints, as well as the umbrella sampling procedure.
+Other options are available, such as allowing the application of multiple restraints using a single set of windows.
+More details on the free energy components can be found in the APPFEL User Guide.

+Once the windows are created, it is time to perform the needed simulations.
+The ./APPFEL/namd_files folder provides a bash script to run the simulations for all windows starting from the ./fe/1brs/ folder, called *run-fe.bash*.
+This script might have to be changed or replaced, depending on the user's setup to run the simulations, which is a simple procedure that only has to be done once.

 # Acknowledgments

 Germano Heinzelmann thanks FAPESC and CNPq for the research grants.

 # References